Last updated on April 8th, 2022 at 03:59 pm

 I’ve had mine for almost ten years and it’s still going strong.
 Get yours here on Amazon!

 The second part of this duo is a basic set of gymnastics rings.
 You don’t need anything fancy here so don’t overspend!!!
-This set by Fit Beast that you can get quickly on Amazon is the perfect option.
+I love this set by Rep Fitness, it’s inexpensive and will last a lifetime!

 There are a couple of things that are really great about that set of rings.
 First is that there are markings on the straps that allow you to easily set both straps at the same height.
 Second is that these come with a door mounting system allowing you to skip the pull-up bar if you want.